-If all your lower or upper teeth are missing, a permanent full bridge may be attached directly to the dental implants (subject to the quality /quantity of the existing bone).
+If all your lower or upper teeth are missing, a permanent full bridge may be attached directly to multiple dental implants (subject to the quality /quantity of the existing bone).
 The number of implants is determined by the specific requirements of each case.
 Dental implants are positioned just below the gum tissue and given time to fuse with the bone.
 Temporary attachments (abutments) may be placed on the implants until the healing phase is complete.

 Your existing denture may be modified so that it can be worn without disturbing the implants during the healing process.
 After the transitional phase you will be fitted with a custom bridge that screws directly into the dental implants.
 Your new teeth are firmly supported by the jaw, stimulating it and halting the bone loss.